traeblain/.com/src/2014/2013-reading-list-part-iii.md

 Slug: 2013-reading-list-part-iii
 Date: 2014-01-08 11:02:40
 Tags: review, books
-Status: draft

 More books in my Reading list from 2013.
-The first few I read are shown [in this review][quick], the second set is located [in this set of reviews][II], and my review of [The Devil in the White City][III] was last review.
+The first few I read are shown [in this review][quick], the second set is located [in this set of reviews][II], and my review of [The Devil in the White City][III] was my previous review.
  Now I've compiled together a few more of my reviews from last year's reading rampage.

 #### Quick Links